ldrozdz93/dyno/README.md

 struct CountedCircle : Circle, CountedConstruction
 {};
 ```
-The rules for the interface objects construction can be deduced from common sense and are as follows:
+When using the __DYNO_INTERFACE__ macro, the copy and move constructors are generally invoked only when you'd expect them to.
+If that is not enough for you and you want more details, the rules for the type-erased objects construction are as follows:

-1. Creating a type-erased object from an __lvalue__ always invokes a __copy__ ctor exactly once, regardless of the storage policy:
+1. Creating a type-erased object from a concrete-type __lvalue__ always invokes a __copy__ ctor exactly once, regardless of the storage policy:
 ```c++
 CountedCircle circle{};
 Drawable<on_heap> drawable{ circle };
 assert(1 == CountedCircle::copiedCount);
 ```
-2. Creating a type-erased object from an __rvalue__ always invokes a __move__ ctor exactly once, regardless of the storage policy:
+2. Creating a type-erased object from a concrete-type __rvalue__ always invokes a __move__ ctor exactly once, regardless of the storage policy:
 ```c++
 Drawable<on_stack<8>> drawable2{ CountedCircle{} };
 assert(1 == CountedCircle::movedCount);